 Let’s talk about your style because it’s dope.
 How mindful are you of what you wear to red carpets and press days?

 I’m so mindful.
 I love fashion.
 Fashion is one of my biggest joys in life.
 Getting to wear incredible designers.
 Fashion is just another form of expression.
 There’s nothing wrong with looking swaggy.
 [Laughs.]

 Yeah, why not?
 [Laughs.]

 You seem very calm and chill about the incredible things that are happening for you right now.
 Are you as calm and chill about it as you seem?

 I’ve always been very reserved and quiet.
 You’re never going to catch me going super big [he waves his hands around for emphasis] about anything.
 But obviously I’m excited.
 I realize the time that’s in front of me and I’m just trying to be present.
 I’m working really, really hard these days and I just try to take a breather and look around and appreciate it.
 It’s time like this when I come back to Toronto when I feel it the most.

-If Beale Street Could Talk is in UK cinemas in January.
+If Beale Street Could Talk opens in Toronto, Montreal and Vancouver on December 25th and everywhere in January.